How health is looking if National's Budget 2019 proven right

 Leaving major initiatives aside as Robertson said they weren't in the public domain, Vote Health - which received $18.2 billion in last year's Budget - would receive a top-up of $1.6b if the overview released by National is correct.

+DHBs would receive $13.98b compared with $13.23b in the last Budget, while the Ministry of Health would get a boost of $14m to $207m for operating costs.

 And most other funding moves up only fractionally, by less than a percentage point in some cases, or not at all.
-Equity support for DHB deficits, for example, remains at 0.7 per cent of the funding.
+Equity support for DHB deficits, for example, would go down $5m to $134m)

 Most DHBs are running deficits and Health Minister David Clark has refused to sign off on three annual plans.

-The DHBs, which the Government has previously said are the victims of years of underfunding, received a big boost in last year's Budget - $2.2b over four years with up to another $100 million over 10 years for deficits.
+The DHBs, which the Government has previously said are the victims of years of underfunding, received a boost in last year's Budget - $2.2b over four years with up to another $100 million over 10 years for deficits.

 They also received $750m of new capital for urgent building works.
 Most of that has now been spent.